PureNimble/ISEP-LAPR2/docs/sprintB/US06/Readme.md

-# US 006 - To specify states, districts and cities in the system
+# US 006 - Specify states, districts and cities in the system

 [Requirements Engineering](01.requirements-engineering/Readme.md)